 Little did I know…

 The fastest runners started (like they do) in shorts and tank tops.
-I went out (like I do) with my windbreaker, hat, stretch gloves and a Buff to cover my ears.
+I went out (like I do in bad weather) with my windbreaker, hat, stretch gloves and a Buff to cover my ears.

 The Skies Open